 East Africa Grant Partners

-This is Pangea’s 3rd year of partnership with SaCoDe.
-In 2015, Pangea funded the inauguration of a new project for SaCoDe, one that would both give women employment and impact the issue of girls dropping out of school with the onset of their menstrual cycle.
-Pangea funded the purchase of sewing machines and hiring of local women to sew reusable sanitary pads for women and girls.
-The pads were distributed to girls and they were taught about reproductive health along with managing menstrual hygiene.
-In 2016, Pangea helped expand this project with the provision of panties, which most girls don’t have.
-This year, with the addition of more machines and employment of more women, 2000 school girls will receive a kit of five washable/reusable menstrual pads, two pairs of panties and soap, coupled with extensive health education.
+In 2015, Pangea became a partner with SaCoDe, funding a new project that would This is Pangea’s 4th year of partnership with SaCoDe.
+In 2015, Pangea funded a new project for SaCoDe that would give women employment and impact the issue of girls dropping out of school with the onset of their menstrual cycle.
+Pangea funded the purchase of sewing machines and the hiring of local women to sew reusable sanitary pads for women and girls.
+The pads were distributed to girls while they were taught about reproductive health and how to manage menstrual hygiene.
+In the 2017 grant, , with the addition of more machines and employment of more women, 2000 school girls received kits with five washable/reusable menstrual pads, two pairs of panties and soap along with extensive health education.
 While SaCoDe is located in the capital, Bujumbura, the staff is reaching young girls throughout rural Burundi.
-2017 Grant Award: $7,500
+Over the last 3 years of this project, an extensive communication network has been created among young people using social media to disseminate information crucial to reproductive health.

 BIOGI – Western Kenya